Dissemination and Implementation

 Karen Staman, MS

 Within healthcare systems, the ways an intervention might be adopted or implemented can happen through a number of different mechanisms.
-Passive diffusion or “let it happen” approach, wherein new practices are spread in an untargeted way.
-The investigators can work with health system leaders and other stakeholders to enable the intervention.
-Or, in conjunction with stakeholders, investigators can make it happen (Greenhalgh et al. 2004).
+Passive diffusion or “let it happen” is an approach wherein new practices are spread in an untargeted way.
+To "help it happen" the investigators can work with health system leaders and other stakeholders to enable the intervention.
+Or, in conjunction with stakeholders, investigators can "make it happen" (Greenhalgh et al. 2004).

 (Modified from Greenhalgh et al. 2004)